jvilchesf/langgraph_rag/README.md

-# Langchain & Langgraph Personal Project
+# Langchain & Langgraph Transactions

 ## Overview
 This personal project demonstrates how to use **Langchain** and **Langgraph** to unify and analyze banking transactions from three different CSV files.
 The process involves standardizing multilingual transactions and enabling a natural language interface for SQL queries against these records.